Claromentis CEO Nigel Davies shares his take on what online collaboration means for the business world.

 I would like to start by thinking about the meaning of the main concepts in this question.
 What do we mean by online collaboration?
 In the real business world what does “effective” mean?

 “Collaboration” is accepted as working with others to do a task and to achieve shared goals.
 In my view this is wholly reasonable.

-Many definitions of “online collaboration” are something like: “online collaboration enables a group of people to collaborate in real-time over the Internet”.
+Many definitions of “online collaboration” are something like: “online digital collaboration enables a group of people to collaborate in real-time over the Internet”.
 For reasons that will become clear in the post – I don’t like the “real time” part of this and so simplify it to “online collaboration enables a group of people to collaborate over the Internet”